 ERB is an improved follow-on instrument version first flown on Nimbus-6.
 Objective: to determine the Earth radiation budget (Earth and solar irradiances in UV, VIS, IR regions) on both synoptic and planetary scales by simultaneous measurements of incoming solar radiation and outgoing Earth-reflected (shortwave) and emitted (longwave) radiation.

-The ERB instrument consisted of a 22-channel radiometer containing separate subassemblies to perform the required solar, Earth-flux (wide angle), and scanned Earth radiance (narrow angle) measurements.
-The systems used optical filters for spectral discriminations, and four uncooled thermal detectors, thermopile detectors in the solar and fixed-Earth-flux channels, and pyroelectric detectors in the scanning channels.
+The ERB instrument consisted of a 22-channel radiometer containing separate subassemblies to perform the required solar, Earth-flux (wide angle), and scanned Earth radiance (narrow-angle) measurements.
+The systems used optical filters for spectral discriminations, four uncooled thermal detectors, thermopile detectors in the solar and fixed-Earth-flux channels, and pyroelectric detectors in the scanning channels.
 13) 14) 15)

-A special goal of the experiment is to provide data related to the angular distribution of Earth albedo.
-For solar measurements each of the 10 channels is an independent, individually replaceable modular element with a mated amplifier.
+A special goal of the experiment is to provide data related to the angular distribution of Earth's albedo.
+For solar measurements, each of the 10 channels is an independent, individually replaceable modular element with a mated amplifier.
 The sensors are advanced versions of the Eppley-JPL thermopiles.
 There are no imaging optics, only filters, windows and apertures.